telus/tds-core/packages/FlexGrid/FlexGrid.md

 ### Removing the gutter

 Remove the 16px gutter surrounding columns by passing `gutter={false}` to the `FlexGrid` container.
-This removes the horizontal padding from all children columns.
+This removes the horizontal padding from all child columns.

 ```jsx { "props": { "className": "docs_full-width-playground docs_flex-grid-coloring" } }
 <FlexGrid gutter={false}>